MathieuSnd/NoRISC/report/everything.md

 As explained earlier, some operations are to hard to verify formally using the bounded model checking methodology.
 It is the case for the multiplication and division. it means that the Multiplier "M" standard RSC-V extension cannot be fully verified easily.
 The solution brought by `riscv-formal` is to replace such operations by alterative ones for instructions that cannot be verified in a reasonable time.
 It expects the processor under test to implement these alternative operations instead of the standard multiplication and division operations.
-Commutative operations like multiplication are replaced with addition followed by applying XOR with a bit mask that indicates the type of the operation.
+Commutative operations like multiplication are replaced with addition followed by applying XOR with a b[7]it mask that indicates the type of the operation.
 Non-commutative operations like division are replaced with subtraction followed by applying XOR with a bit mask that indicates the type of the operation.
 The bit masks are 64 bits wide.
 RV32 implementations only use the lower 32 bits of the bit masks.

 Note that using alterative operations, no proof of correctness is given to the instruction.
 Other verification methods should then be used.
 The reason to use `riscv-formal` in such a case is that the only part that is not virified to be correct is the multiplier or the divisor.
 If the processor under verification uses a multiplier and a divisor that are already verified to be correct, it is not a problem.